DavisPL-Teaching/289c/README.md

 ## Learning Objectives

 By the end of the course, students should be able to:
+- Understand the foundational ideas and major papers in programming languages.
+- Understand the main active areas of research in programming languages.
 - Read a research paper and think critically about its findings.
 - Lead and participate in research-level discussions.
-- Understand the foundational ideas and ways of thinking in programming languages.
-- Understand the main active areas of research in programming languages.

 ## Course Schedule